 Change Your Diet

 Eating healthy, fiber-rich food supports the good bacteria in your gut.
-You can also incorporate foods and supplements called a prebiotic into your routine.
+You can also incorporate foods and supplements called prebiotics into your routine.
 Prebiotics feed the good bacteria that already exist in the microbiome.

 In Conclusion, Listen to Your Gut

 Treat your “second brain” with care.
 Maintaining a healthy gut is the avenue to a more energetic, stress-free you.
-Pay attention to how your digestive tract is feeling and see if it lines up with what’s going on in the mental health department.
-If you’re feeling anxious and unmotivated, it might just be an issue with your microbiome.
+Pay attention to how your digestive tract feels and see if it aligns with what’s going on in the mental health department.
+If you’re feeling anxious and unmotivated, it might be an issue with your microbiome.
 So embrace those beneficial bacteria and feed them well!